 Map Game for Building Spatial Concepts

 3. The kids can then use the map to locate the item by determining where the object is on the map.
 Doing this map game in the dark with a headlight or lantern is a great way to build map reading skills and spatial concepts because the child can’t just scan around the lawn to find the hidden object.

-Take the learning and spatial concepts a little further by asking your child to verbalize where the object is hidden and ask them to use directionality terms like “to the left”, “beside”, and “right”.
+5. Take the learning and spatial concepts a little further by asking your child to verbalize where the object is hidden and ask them to use directionality terms like “to the left”, “beside”, and “right”.
 They can describe the routes they would take to get to the hidden object.

 Using the clipboard to follow a map allows the child to focus on where they are going.
 My kids loved having a headlamp on for our backyard map game because it freed their hands to hold the clipboard, find and hide the hidden ball, and use the dry erase marker to draw an “X” for the other people in our family.

-I loved playing this backyard map game with my kids and we were excited to use our Energizer lights to play.
+I loved playing this backyard map game with my kids and we were excited to use our flashlights to play.
 The versatile lanterns can be used for so many memory-making activities with the whole family.

 From filling up a homemade jar with fireflies in a lit area to lighting a S’more making tray, backyard flashlight games can help make the summer nights full of family memories.
 Add this outdoor activity to your list of backyard lawn games!